The ULTIMATE GUIDE to Lifetime Mortgages in 2024

 - Early Repayment Charges: if you choose to repay the loan earlier than agreed, you could face substantial early repayment charges.

-The lifetime mortgage process involves four steps: determining eligibility, completing an application, getting a home valuation and loan approval, and receiving the funds.
+The lifetime mortgage process involves four steps: determining eligibility, completing an application, obtaining a home valuation and loan approval, and receiving the funds.

-- Finding out if you’re eligible: You generally need to be over 55 and own the property that needs to be your main residence, but different lenders might have their own specific requirements.
+- Finding out if you are eligible: You generally need to be over 55 and own the property that needs to be your main residence, but different lenders may have their own specific requirements.

 - Getting advice and applying, which involves speaking to a qualified equity release broker or advisor, filling in forms, and providing some details about your property and financial situation.

 - Having your home valued so your provider can determine how much you can borrow.
 (The lender will also consider your age and the condition of your health.)